gilch/hissp/docs/lissp_quickstart.rst

    ;;; The Prelude

    ;; An inline convenience micro-prelude for Hissp.
-   ;; Imports partial and reduce; star imports from operator and ;; itertools; defines the en- group utilities; and imports a copy of ;; hissp.macros.._macro_ (if available).
+   ;; Imports partial and reduce, star imports from operator and ;; itertools, defines engarde, and imports a copy of ;; hissp.macros.._macro_ (if available).
 Usually the first form in a file, ;; because it overwrites _macro_, but completely optional.
    ;; Implied for $ lissp -c commands.